banushrees/APB-INTERFACED-SPI-MASTER-IP-CORE-RTL-PROJECT/README.md

-# APB-INTERFACED-SPI-MThe project involves the design of an APB-based SPI Master Core using RTL.The SPI Master Core is
+# APB-based SPI Master IP Core using RTL Project
-controlled and configured through an APB interface and communicates with an external SPI slave device through the SPI interface.
+The project involves the design of an APB-based SPI Master Core using RTL.The SPI Master Core is controlled and configured through an APB interface and communicates with an external SPI slave device through the SPI interface.
 The design consists of an APB slave interface, APB state machine, SPI state machine, baud rate